When is the park open?

 Will the trail flood?

-You betcha!
+Yes.
 Many parks, trails and greenways are intentionally designed on flood zones.
 It is a great way to use green space that can’t otherwise be used for residential or commercial development.
-Knowing this, we have several methods to mitigate the flood waters from significantly impacting the pathway, all of which were approved by the Federal Emergency Management Agency (FEMA) before we could begin construction.
+Knowing this, the trail was designed to mitigate the flood waters from significantly impacting the pathway, all of which were approved by the Federal Emergency Management Agency (FEMA), US Army Corps of Engineers, and other permitting authorities before we could begin construction.

 Gills Creek is a hardworking creek for the people of Lancaster County.
+When it floods, the Greenway is closed to the public.
 The best thing to do after a flood is to wait a few days until the water recedes before visiting the Greenway again.

 Who is the land owner?

 The Katawba Valley Land Trust owns most of the property on which the trail and the Greenway facilities lie.
 Several other parcels of land belong to the City of Lancaster, Springland, and Lancaster Funeral Home.
-We're grateful to landowners who have given the Lindsay Pettus Greenway, Inc. easements that allow us to construct a public trail on their property.
+We're grateful to landowners who have given the Lindsay Pettus Greenway, Inc. easements that allow us to construct a trail and allow the public on their property.

 How is the Greenway being funded?

-Funding for Phase 1 was secured through private donations and public funding.
+Funding was secured through a combination of private donations, corporate support, and public funding.
 Private donations are critical to providing matching funds to attract public dollars.
 The constructed two-mile section was funded by many generous private donors, small businesses, large corporations, foundations, the City of Lancaster, the Lancaster County Recreation Bond, Capital Project Sales Tax funds, SC DOT Transportation Alternative Project funds, and the State of South Carolina.
 We continue to fundraise in order to enhance the Greenway's facilities and extend the miles of the trail.

 What's next for the Lindsay Pettus Greenway?

 We are pursuing additional funding sources to develop the Greenway, extend the mileage of the trail to over 6 miles, and enhance the existing facility for greater connectivity.
-Now that we've constructed a path under Main Street and created an access point for the Forest Hills neighborhood, our next priority trail projects include:
+Now that we've constructed a path under Main Street and created an access point for the Forest Hills neighborhood, our next priority trail projects include extending towards:

-• Extending towards MUSC Lancaster Medical Center near Marion Sims Drive & Woodland Drive.
+• MUSC Lancaster Medical Center near Marion Sims Drive & Woodland Drive.